christophehurpeau/react-pure-stateless-component/README.md

 Not always.
 That's why react can't do pure optimisations by default on them.

-Exemple of a unpure stateless component:
+Example of an unpure stateless component:

 ```js
 const Clock = () => <div>{Date.time()}</div>